Braddan A.F.C.: History 1945 to 1960

-The club closed down for the duration of War, but re-established in 1945.
+The club closed down for the duration of the war, but was re-established in 1945.
 Many of the successful pre-War players returned, and Braddan reached the finals of both Cup competitions played that season.
 The FA Cup Final against Peel at KGV Park in Douglas resulted in a 1–1 draw, before Peel won the replay 2–1 at the same venue.
 The attendances for the two matches were 4,300 and 4,290 – the two highest attendances ever recorded for matches between two local clubs.
 It was Braddan's day in the Hospital Cup Final though, when they gained revenge on Peel with a 3–2 win at KGV Park, the goals coming from three pre-War heroes Percy Beedon, Alf Craine (penalty) and Tim Tickle.

 Over the next few years the team gradually declined as age caught up with many of the great players from the 1930s.
 A brief return to former glories came with another FA Cup Final in 1951.
-Braddan put up a great fight against Rushen in front of another huge crowd of 3,600 at KGV Park, but a last-minute goal gave the southerners a 2–1 victory.
+Braddan put up a great fight against Rushen in front of 3,600 spectators at KGV Park, but a last-minute goal gave the southerners a 2–1 victory.

 Braddan's first relegation followed in 1952, but by then the club was building for the future with a strong youth policy which was rewarded by winning the Cowell Cup that same season.
-Braddan bounced straight back to the big time, winning the Division 2 title at the first attempt and doubling up by also securing the Hospital Cup which was contested by Division 2 clubs that season.
+They won the Division 2 title at the first attempt, and also secured the Hospital Cup which was contested by Division 2 clubs that season.
 The leading scorers were two of the stars of the previous season's Cowell Cup triumph, Brian Simpson and George ‘Jinx’ Caine.
 The latter, a speedy and skilful outside right, had already been selected for the senior IOM team at just 17 years of age, and the following season he was signed by Stockport County where he played for the next two seasons.